State school

 With 5,498 students as of the 2021–22 school year, Reading Senior High School in Reading, Pennsylvania, is the largest state school in Pennsylvania and one of the largest state schools in the United States.

 A state school, public school, or government school is a primary or secondary school funded in whole or in part by taxation and operated by the government of the state.
 State-funded schools are global with each country showcasing distinct structures and curricula.
 Government-funded education spans from primary to secondary levels, covering ages 4 to 18.
 Alternatives to this system include homeschooling, private schools, charter schools, and other educational options.
+These schools are used in many countries to provide universal public education for free, for kindergarten, primary education, and secondary education.